plugpress-io/cf7-styler-for-divi/readme.txt

 * [Like us on Facebook](https://www.facebook.com/divipeople/)

 https://www.youtube.com/watch?v=lVSo08cMKZE

-= Other Plugins =

-* [WowCarousel for Divi](https://wowcarousel.com): With this plugin adding carousel to your Divi website has never been easier.
-Add stunning carousels to your Divi websites in just a few clicks.

 == Installation ==
 Note: This plugin works with Divi Theme or Divi Builder and Contact Form 7.
 Make sure you have Divi Theme or Divi Builder and Contact Form 7 installed.